 Is height associated with cancer risk?
 Yes, says a new study published in the journal Proceedings of the Royal Society, which found that for every 10 centimeters (4 inches) above average height a person is, his or her risk of cancer increases by nearly 10 percent, LiveScience reports.

 Researchers first suggested a link between height and cancer in the 1950s.
-Recently evolutionary biologist Leonard Nunney,
+Recently evolutionary biologist Leonard Nunney, PhD, at the University of California, Riverside, decided to investigate.

 For the study, researchers analyzed data from four large-scale studies examining the health information of hundreds of thousands of cancer patients.
 They honed in on 23 types of cancer in both men and women and found a strong correlation between height and the risk for 14 different types of cancers, notably thyroid cancer and skin cancer.